mauzario/mauzario/README.md

 <!--<p>I am an aspiring full stack developer from Mar Baselios College of Engineering and Technology current;y pursuing the third year of Computer Science Engineering.
 I have experience working with Java, Python, and Machine Learning.</p>-->

-<p>I am a people person and love being part of communities. <strong>I had the honor of being a Microsoft Learn Student Ambassador and Developer Student Clubs Lead in my college, thus empowering students by providing learning opportunities and mentorship.</strong>If you like to collaborate on projects, discuss some ideas or products, or want to know more about community building or student programs just reach out to me via mail.
-I would be happy to help.</p>
+<p>I am an avid enthusiast of Machine Learning and Artificial Intelligence, consistently driven to tackle new challenges.
+My passion for learning is evident in the determination with which I delve into intricate algorithms, always seeking to broaden my perspectives.
+I adopt a pragmatic approach, applying my knowledge to tangible projects, spanning from hardware integration to scripts, showcasing my creativity in problem-solving and inspiring others with my infectious enthusiasm..</p>

-🕸️ I'm interested in Web development.
+🕸️ I'm interested in Data Science and python projects.

-❓ Ask me about Python, Java and Community Building

 📖 I'm currently learning Django

-🤝 I'm looking to collaborate on any open source projects using Python
+🤝 I'm looking to collaborate on any open source projects using Python and C

 <h2 align="center">Connect with Me !! 🤝</h2>